LightningDrop/SkateboardML/trickclassifier.md

 ])
 ```

-We create our labels so that the Neural net can choose between the 2 tricks.
+We create our labels so that the Neural net can choose between the 3 tricks.
-(TODO: I thought we had to add another trick so this would work?)
 Then we create a new variable called `encoder` that maps back and forth between the text class labels that humans understand and the numeric encoding that the model understands.
 We then move on to defining our model.

 The model takes input and produces output, as with any machine learning model.